kubedb/docs/docs/guides/memcached/custom-config/using-custom-config.md

 To know more about configuring Memcached server see [here](https://github.com/memcached/memcached/wiki/ConfiguringServer).

 At first, you have to create a config file named `memcached.conf` with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
-You have to specify this volume in `spec.configSource` section while creating Memcached crd.
+You have to specify this volume in `spec.configSecret` section while creating Memcached crd.
 KubeDB will mount this volume into `/usr/config` directory of the database pod.

 In this tutorial, we will configure [max_connections](https://github.com/memcached/memcached/blob/ee171109b3afe1f30ff053166d205768ce635342/doc/protocol.txt#L672) and [limit_maxbytes](https://github.com/memcached/memcached/blob/ee171109b3afe1f30ff053166d205768ce635342/doc/protocol.txt#L720) via a custom config file.
 We will use a ConfigMap as volume source.